Poortugal; Where all dreams are shattered and all nightmares begin

 In addition, Portuguese car owners treat their cars very badly, they do not go to the brands for service, they instead go to mechanics who are deeply amateurish and most of the time swindlers, and they never respect the service deadlines set by the brands.
 The Portuguese are also very fond of putting white label supermarket oils in their cars, as well as using other cheap white label products, which are extremely harmful to the longevity of the engine, as we know.
 All these serious shortcomings of Portugal and the very bad behavior of Portuguese car owners in general, are definitely not compatible with the mechanical sophistication and needs of EV vehicles and technology.

-Therefore, one can conclude that it is very risky to buy used cars from Portuguese owners, since you never know what surprises are in store for you.
+Therefore, one can conclude that it is very risky to buy used cars from Portuguese owners, as you never know what surprises are in store for you.

 Chinese shop in Portugal bankrupt